Marlins vs. Giants: Betting Trends, Records ATS, Home/Road Splits

 Marlins vs. Giants: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Luis Arraez will lead the Miami Marlins into a matchup with Michael Conforto and the San Francisco Giants on Saturday at 4:05 PM ET, in the second game of a three-game series at Oracle Park.
+LaMonte Wade Jr and the San Francisco Giants will hit the field at Oracle Park against the Miami Marlins and Luis Arraez on Sunday.

-The Marlins are +145 moneyline underdogs in this matchup against the Giants (-175).
-The total for the matchup is set at 8 runs.
+The Marlins are listed as +110 moneyline underdogs for this matchup against the favored Giants (-135).
+The over/under is 8 runs for this matchup (with -105 odds on the over and -115 odds to go under).

 Rep your team with officially licensed Marlins gear!
 Head to Fanatics to find jerseys, shirts, and much more.